Get

 8. Know What to Expect

 If you’ve never had to euthanize a pet before, some things about the process may be quite shocking for you.
-Your vet should go over what to expect during and after the process, but if they don’t, please don’t hesitate to ask.
+The vet should go over what to expect during and after the process, but if they don’t, please don’t hesitate to ask.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 9. Consider At-Home Euthanasia